grayresearch/CX/CHARTER.md

 ### Acceptance criteria

-Each TG work product must be implemented and proven in nontrivial interop scenarios.
-Therefore, a prerequisite for ratification of any CX TG spec is a plug-fest demonstration of 3+ different processors, each with 3+ CXs, 2+ stateful, running a multithreaded Linux workload, each such thread using all of the composable extensions' libraries.
+Each deliverable must be implemented and proven in nontrivial interop scenarios.
+Therefore, a prerequisite for ratification of any CX TG spec is a plug-fest demonstration of 3+ different soft processors, each with 3+ CXs, 2+ stateful, running a multithreaded Linux workload, each such thread using all of the composable extensions' libraries.

 ## Exclusions

 The -Zicx extension will specify what *kinds* of custom instructions are valid within a *composable* extension.
-Not every arbitrary custom extension can be a composable extension.
+In particular, not every arbitrary custom extension can be a composable extension.

-The present TGs focus on *enabling* composition of extensions and software.
+The present TG(s) focus on *enabling* composition of extensions and software.
 Later, additional TG standards work may be helpful, e.g., tools support including debugging and profiling, formal specification of CXs' interface contracts, CX library metadata, and automatic system